Change detection in complex dynamical systems using intrinsic phase and amplitude synchronization: Overview and properties of ITD

+Once the input signal $x(t)$ is decomposed into the baseline component and the rotation component, we iterate the decomposition process until a monotonic baseline component is obtained, i.e., where $\mathcal{L}^J(x(t))$ is the monotonic baseline component obtained after the stopping criteria is reached \cite{frei2007intrinsic} and $\mathcal{L}^j (R(t))$ is the rotation component at level $j = 1,2,...,J-1$.
+For simplicity, we denote $\mathcal{L}^j (R(t))$ as $R^j(t)$ and $\mathcal{L}^j (x(t))$ as $L^j(t)$ such that:

+In essence, $R^j(t)$ captures the ``details" of the signal $x(t)$ at the level $j$.
+The higher the $j$ is, the coarser the details are.
+As extrema locations are different across different levels, we denote the local extrema at any level $j$ by $\tau^j_k,~k = 1,2,\ldots, N^j$, where $N^j$ is the total number of extrema at level $j$.
+From an algorithm standpoint, the rotation components are obtained recursively by taking the difference between baseline components obtained at two consecutive levels, i.e., An instance of the decomposition is shown in Fig.~\ref{fig:Fl_ch}.
+To initialize the decomposition in the interval $[0,\tau_1]$, we consider the first point of the signal as an extremum (i.e., $\tau_0=0$) and define $L_0 = (x(\tau_0) + x(\tau_1))/2$. }

-As shown in Fig.~\ref{fig:Fl_ch}(b), the baseline component, $L^j(t)$ captures the trend of the raw signal $x(t)$ at level $j$ which iteratively forms the basis for decomposition in the next level and the process continues until the stopping criteria \cite{restrepo2014defining} are met.
-Since ITD performs the decomposition iteratively and recursively between consecutive extrema $( \tau^j_{k},\tau^j_{k+1}]$, {the intrinsic basis functions, $R^j(t) $ have a finite support (see Fig.~\ref{fig:Fl_ch}(c)).} {Finite support of the basis function allows for a {causal} representation (assuming a finite number of future points---until the next extremum---is observed), {which is essential for change detection}}.
-Also, from Eq.~(\ref{eq:3}), we see that the decomposition involves linear operations which can be performed in $\mathcal{O}(cN^0)$ time where, $N^0$ is the number of extrema in $x(t)$ and $ c>0$.
+Since ITD performs the decomposition iteratively between consecutive extrema, {the basis functions have finite support (see Fig.~\ref{fig:Fl_ch}(c))} which allows for (a) {causal} representation and (b) temporal localization of the nonlinear and nonstationary signal features across multiple decomposition levels---essential for detecting sharp changes.
+Also, from Eq.~(\ref{eq:0.1}), we see that the decomposition involves linear operations which can be performed in $\mathcal{O}(cN)$ time, where $N$ is the number of extrema in $x(t)$ and $ c>0$.